Fred VanVleet: Full-time starter (2019–2021)

 In November 2020, it was announced that VanVleet would remain with the Raptors with a four-year, US$85-million deal.
-The $85 million contract was the largest ever for an undrafted free agent until Duncan Robinson signed a 5-year $90 million deal the following year.
+The $85 million contract was the largest ever for an undrafted free agent until Duncan Robinson signed a five-year $90 million deal the following year.
 On January 4, 2021, VanVleet scored a season-high 35 points, hitting six three-pointers in a 126–114 loss to the Boston Celtics.
-On January 6, 2021, VanVleet set a new franchise record with a made three-pointer in 39 straight regular season games, beating the previous record that was set by C. J. Miles with 38.
-On February 2, VanVleet scored a career-high 54 points, hitting a career-high 11 three-pointers in a 123–108 win against the Orlando Magic.
-VanVleet set a franchise record for the most points scored in a game, surpassing DeMar DeRozan's previous record, while also making history for the most points scored by an undrafted NBA player, previously held by Moses Malone with 53.
+Two days later, he set a new franchise record with a made three-pointer in 39 straight regular-season games, beating the previous record that was set by C. J. Miles with 38.
+On February 2, VanVleet scored a career-high 54 points, hitting a career-high 11 three-pointers in a 123–108 victory against the Orlando Magic.
+He set a franchise record for the most points scored in a game, surpassing DeMar DeRozan's previous record, while also making history for the most points scored by an undrafted NBA player, previously held by Moses Malone with 53.
 VanVleet also set a franchise record for most three-pointers in the first half, with eight.
-On April 2, VanVleet extended his consecutive regular season games streak with a made 3-point shot to 76 and left the game against the Golden State Warriors due to a hip flexor injury.
+On April 2, he extended his consecutive regular-season games streak with a made 3-point shot to 76 and left the game against the Golden State Warriors due to a hip flexor injury.
 On April 8, VanVleet was suspended for one game for leaving the bench during an altercation between the Raptors and the Los Angeles Lakers.
-When VanVleet returned from his 6-game injury and 1-game suspension, he was held to six points (0 for 6 on three point shots) by the Orlando Magic ending the streak.
-The streak included VanVleet appearances 23–54 (32 games) of the 2019-20 regular season for the 2019-20 Toronto Raptors and appearances 1–44 (44 games) of the 2020-21 regular season for the 2020-21 Toronto Raptors.
-This excludes the 11 games of the 2020 NBA playoffs in which VanVleet also converted 3-point shots.
+When he returned from his six-game injury and one-game suspension, he was held to six points (0-for-6 on three-point shots) by the Orlando Magic ending the streak.
+The streak included games 23 to 54 (32 games) of the 2019–20 regular season and appearances 1 to 44 (44 games) of the 2020–21 regular season.
+This excludes the 11 games of the 2020 NBA playoffs in which VanVleet also converted three-point shots.